SNP ministers urged to show 'leadership' to speed up booster programme

 “If they won’t open up larger sites, they must ensure there is sufficient capacity where jags are being delivered."

-He accused SNP Health Secretary Humza Yousaf of "passing the buck to health boards to sort his mess out", adding: "We saw during the first rollout that there was an army of volunteers willing to come forward to get jags into people’s arms.
+Dr Gulhane accused SNP health secretary Humza Yousaf of "passing the buck to health boards to sort his mess out", adding: "We saw during the first rollout that there was an army of volunteers willing to come forward to get jags into people’s arms.

 “We are not seeing any solution from Humza Yousaf to sort out staffing and capacity levels to ensure every adult is offered a booster dose by the end of next month.